How can I Enjoy a Glass of Wine While Breastfeeding?

 What about Pumping and Dumping?

+You may be asking, “What about the pump and dump?”
 Pumping and dumping is when you dump out your pumped breast milk instead of storing it in the fridge.
-If you’ve had too much alcohol, this won’t really do anything to help you.
+If you’ve had too much alcohol, the pump and dump won’t really do anything to help you.
 The alcohol will still be there in your system.
 The alcohol will naturally leave your breast milk just as it leaves your bloodstream.

 Will Drinking Boost My Breast Milk Supply?